 - Our Copyright and License

 Breda University of Applied Sciences and any additional, individual code contributors are together the holders of all copyrights and any other rights of intellectual property of the MSP Challenge Simulation Platform.
 Full credits of involved developers, partners and funders are available on this MSP Challenge Community wiki.

 The MSP Challenge Simulation Platform, all its Editions (including but not limited to the North Sea Edition, Baltic Sea Edition, Clyde Marine Region Edition) and their source codes are provided under the GNU General Public License Version 3 (GPL-3.0-only) license: https://opensource.org/licenses/GPL-3.0.

-In short, this means that you may copy, distribute and modify the software as long as you track changes and their dates in source files.
+In short, this means that you may freely copy, distribute and modify the software as long as you track changes and their dates in source files.
 Any modifications to the software, including the source code, must also be made available under this GPL-3.0-only license along with build and install instructions if relevant.
 Further conditions apply, see the license text.